 Second public hearing -June 16, 2020 (1) to provide the opportunity to the public to comment on the projects recommended for funding as submitted by the Grant Application Review Panel for FY 2020-21 AAP; and (2) to receive recommendations and direction from City Council regarding the FY 2020-21 AAP grant funding.
 The notices of the public hearing were mailed to more than 70 addresses consisting of organizations, the faith community, service providers; Oxnard Senior Center-Special Population Services for persons with disabilities, Oxnard Housing Authority, Multi Service Center-Oxnard Colonia neighborhood and cities within Ventura County.
 The public hearing notices in English and Spanish were included in the Neighborhood News packets which were distributed weekly prior to the Hearing to approximately 231 Oxnard residents.
 The public hearing notice was advertised in the Vida newspaper, posted on the City website, broadcasted on the public viewing TV channel 10/35 and posted in public buildings such as the Main Library, City Clerk's Office and Housing Department Administration building in English and Spanish.
-Vida published the notice of hearing in English and Spanish on Thursday, May 14,

-2020.
-The public review and written comment period began on May 15, 2020 and concluded on June 16, 2020.
-An update will occur after the second public hearing.
+Vida published the notice of hearing in English and Spanish on Thursday, May 14, 2020.
+The public review and written comment period began on May 14, 2020 and concluded on June 16, 2020.
+During the public comment period there were no written public comments submitted and two (2) public comments were received during the public hearing.